Occupational Health and Safety Code

 517.97

-An employer must ensure that no explosives are transported on a hoist in a mine shaft unless procedures are developed by a competent person to ensure the safe transport of the explosives.
+An employer must ensure that no explosive is moved on a hoist in a mine shaft unless a blaster develops and implements procedures to ensure safe transport of the explosive.

 Priming explosives